PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:30:43
+Last updated: 2024-04-02 19:31:17
-Random Quote: Success is getting what you want.
-Happiness is wanting what you get. - Dale Carnegie
+Random Quote: The inherent vice of capitalism is the unequal sharing of blessings; the inherent virtue of socialism is the equal sharing of miseries. - Winston Churchill